How to support LGBT+ young people to stay safe online

 - Make sure your organisation has simple and clear reporting procedures

 - Reassure them that neither sexual orientation nor their identity will impact how they are treated when they report

 Remind young people if they feel they are being sexually exploited or in contact with an adult who is trying to engage them in sexual activity, they should report it to the police or CEOP.
 As with all young people, LGBT+ young people may confide in their friends and they too should be encouraged to seek help if they are worried that their friend is being exploited.
-Direct them to our ‘Worried about a friend’ section of our website for further support.
+Direct them to our ‘Worried about something that's happened online?’ article on our website for further support.